 - Replace the glass of any smashed or cracked windows

-- Repair and look after boundary walls, fences and hedges you share with other customers (*unless your tenancy agreement states otherwise)
+- Dividing walls, fences and hedges you share with other customers (*unless your tenancy agreement states otherwise)

 - Cut the grass and look after your garden, flowerbeds and shrubs

 - Cut back any overgrown trees, shrubs and hedges in your garden.
 Please ask us for permission first

 - Keep your shed in a good condition

 - Fix any doors or windows that are damaged if the police raid your home.

 Things on the inside